A wooden showcase from the early 19th century with modern glass

 Description

-Ebonized Poplar Wood Case from the early 19th century with modern glass accessible from the hinged and eyelet-locked rear panel.
-The sides are adorned with a diamond-shaped frame.
+Ebonized Poplar Wood Case from the early 19th century with modern glass accessible from the back panel, hinged and lockable with a latch.
+The sides are decorated with a diamond-shaped frame.
 The interior is lined with red velvet trimmed with gold piping.
-The display case is an ideal container for a small collection of medals, figurines, or others.
-In good condition.
+The display cabinet is an ideal container for a small collection of medals, figurines, or other items.
+It is in good condition.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there are more and more enthusiasts of high-quality old products that have a specific character and soul.
-It's a nod to the history, creation, and design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+There are many different styles in antique furniture, each with its characteristic features.

-Classicist furniture refers to the Louis XVI style, which also strongly alludes to ancient architecture.
-Interesting and noteworthy are all antique products in the Rococo and Louis XV styles.
-Next is Baroque, whose name comes from the Portuguese barocco – which translates to an irregularly developed pearl.
-These were very representative pieces of furniture, meant to literally ooze glamour and play a significant role in luxury.
-Exceptional, selectively used materials were employed to further emphasize the lofty tone of these products.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Antique products in the Rococo and Louis XV styles are also interesting and worth noting.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate, statement pieces designed to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how the Baroque style has greatly influenced today's classic furniture, which is designed with a strong resemblance to the past era.
-Another significant style is the Renaissance, which flourished in the 15th and 16th centuries and also left a significant mark on the art of furniture making.
-The Renaissance style was quite heavy and massive.
-Brown stains were used, as well as cornices, strong plinths, and bas-reliefs.
-It can certainly be said that these were quite specific products, but they offered many new possibilities, such as the construction of sideboards or generally broadly defined chest furniture.
-Here, there was also an interest in mythology and ancient times, so supports or legs took on animal forms.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
+Additionally, mythology and ancient times inspired designs, with supports and legs taking animal forms.

-Lion's paws, eagle heads – these are common sights in the Renaissance style.
-Currently, many global brands recreate such furniture, taking examples from Italian or French creators.
-This is a manifestation of admiration and care for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, furniture making was perceived differently, so each style in a given country had its own distinct character.
-This is very important, especially when searching for the right exclusive antique for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

-The most important aspect of prestigious antique furniture is originality.
-And this is ultimately crucial from the buyer's perspective, as there are many counterfeits circulating in the market.
-Luxury Products provides a document confirming the product's compliance with the actual description and photo.
-At your disposal, we have art appraisers, historians, and experts from around the world.
+The key aspect of prestigious antique furniture is originality.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details